Our public engagement activities

 The approach was developed following a pilot study (2022) undertaken by ADR Scotland partner, the Scottish Centre for Administrative Data Research (SCADR), on directly engaging with children and young people about their data.

-This year, ADR UK have partnered with the Office for Statistic Regulation (OSR) to launch a public dialogue to better understand public perceptions of public good, particularly in relation to the use of data and statistics.
+In 2022, ADR UK partnered with the Office for Statistics Regulation and commissioned Kohlrabi Consulting to conduct a UK-wide public dialogue to better understand public perceptions of ‘public good’ use of data for research and statistics.

 In 2022 ADR Scotland partner, the Scottish Centre for Administrative Data Research (SCADR), collaborated with Children in Scotland to develop a pilot project to engage directly with children and young people.
 This project focused on how children and young people understand of administrative data, how it is used and how data research can be communicated.
 The pilot involved five interactive, online sessions with a group of children and young people from across Scotland held in early 2022.
 The workshops culminated in a report with key recommendations including finding creative and engaging ways to share results and adding references to show the data is trustworthy.